otus-kuber-2023-06/RimiX2_platform/kubernetes-installing/readme.md

     - kubectl drain node (--ignore-daemonsets)
     - update kubelet, kubectl
     - kubectl uncordon
-- worker:
+# Worker
     - update kubeadm
     - kubeadm upgrade node
     - kubectl drain node (--ignore-daemonsets)
     - update kubelet, kubectl
     - kubectl uncordon

-- kubectl get nodes
+kubectl get nodes

 ----
-kubeadm init
+kubeadm init phases:

-* — apiserver-advertise-address string : The IP address the API Server will advertise it’s listening on.
-If not set the default network interface will be used.
-* — pod-network-cidr string : Specify range of IP addresses for the pod network.
-If set, the control plane will automatically allocate CIDRs for every node.
-* — apiserver-cert-extra-sans : Optional extra Subject Alternative Names (SANs) to use for the API Server serving certificate.
-Can be both IP addresses and DNS names.

-The highly customizable kubeadm init command consists of these phases according to the official documentation:

-preflight: Sanity checks on the node
+- preflight: Sanity checks on the node
-certs: Create all the required client and server certificates for the kube scheduler, kubeproxy, etcd, and apiserver
+- certs: Create all the required client and server certificates for the kube - scheduler, kubeproxy, etcd, and apiserver
-kubeconfig: Generate configuration files necessary for the cluster
+- kubeconfig: Generate configuration files necessary for the cluster
-kubelet-start: Write and start the kubelet configuration
+- kubelet-start: Write and start the kubelet configuration
-control-plane: Generate the static pod manifests files that will start the apiserver, controller-manager and scheduler
+- control-plane: Generate the static pod manifests files that will start the apiserver, controller-manager and scheduler
-etcd: Start the etcd server
+- etcd: Start the etcd server
-upload-config: Store the kubeadm and kubelet configuration as a ConfigMap
+- upload-config: Store the kubeadm and kubelet configuration as a ConfigMap
-upload-certs: Store the generated certificates
+- upload-certs: Store the generated certificates
-mark-control-plane: Signify whether a node is a part of the control plane
+- mark-control-plane: Signify whether a node is a part of the control plane
-bootstrap-token: Generate the token that is consumed by additional worker nodes to join the cluster
+- bootstrap-token: Generate the token that is consumed by additional worker nodes to join the cluster
-kubelet-finalize: Update the kubelet when TLS bootstrap between new nodes is done
+- kubelet-finalize: Update the kubelet when TLS bootstrap between new nodes is done
-addon: Install coredns and kube-proxy
+- addon: Install coredns and kube-proxy